drupal-mentoring/pain-points-of-contribution/README.md

 - bit.ly links for last DrupalCon LA presentation.
 We encourage you to watch the presentation for some background information.
 - We encourage you to take notes because more notes are better
-- Slides and speaker notes available online
+- Slides and speaker notes  will be available online